SarahAlsarami/Secure-File-Sharing-Application/README.md

 ![App Screenshot](https://a.top4top.io/p_23655bkup1.png)

 ## Approach and steps to implementation
- 1- User register to the application by entering username and password.\
+1 -  User register to the application by entering username and password.

-2- System open new file, storing user’s name and his encrypted password (use caesar cipher algorithm to encrypt the password).\
+2 -  System open new file, storing user’s name and his encrypted password (use caesar cipher algorithm to encrypt the password).

-3- System creates pair of keys -public key and private key- using RSA libraries and storing these keys in a file.\
+3 - System creates pair of keys -public key and private key- using RSA libraries and storing these keys in a file.

-4- When user login into the application public key will appear in the home page.\
+4 - When user login into the application public key will appear in the home page.

-5- User can choses from two options, if he wants to send a file will click “Send file” button, or if he wants to check is there any massage he has received? will click “Inbox” button. \
+5 - User can choses from two options, if he wants to send a file will click “Send file” button, or if he wants to check is there any massage he has received? will click “Inbox” button.

-6- System creates a symmetric-key randomly using the random library, which used in the encryption of the file using AES algorithm implemented in **Encrypt function.**\
+6 - System creates a symmetric-key randomly using the random library, which used in the encryption of the file using AES algorithm implemented in **Encrypt function.**

-7- System encrypt the AES_key created in step 6 using RSA algorithm implemented in **E_RSA function** by using receiver’s public key.\
+7 - System encrypt the AES_key created in step 6 using RSA algorithm implemented in **E_RSA function** by using receiver’s public key.

-8- When the receiver wants to access a message he has received (encrypted message), the system decrypt the AES_key using RSA algorithm implemented in **D_RSA function** by using receiver’s private key, these decrypted AES_key used in the decryption of the message using AES algorithm implemented in **Decrypt function**.
+8 - When the receiver wants to access a message he has received (encrypted message), the system decrypt the AES_key using RSA algorithm implemented in **D_RSA function** by using receiver’s private key, these decrypted AES_key used in the decryption of the message using AES algorithm implemented in **Decrypt function**.
 ## Functions
-### Encrypt function
+#### Encrypt function

 ```bash
   def Encrypt(file_name, AES_key):